envisioning/vocab/src/content/mpc-model-predictive-control.md

 - 0.65
 - 0.625
 - 0.6
-slug: mpc
+slug: mpc-model-predictive-control
 summary: Control algorithm that uses a model of the system to predict future states and optimizes control actions over a future time horizon.
 title: MPC (Model-Predictive Control)
 ---